cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 different KEM.

-The randomness used in `Encap()` and `AuthEncap()` to generate the KEM shared secret and its encapsulation MUST NOT be reused elsewhere.
+The randomness used in `Encap()` and `AuthEncap()` to generate the KEM shared secret and/or its encapsulation MUST NOT be reused elsewhere.

-Sender and receiver KEM key pairs are valid

-A sender or receiver KEM key pair
+A sender or recipient KEM key pair works with all modes, it could thus be used with multiple modes in parallel.
+HPKE is constructed to be secure in such settings due to domain separation using the `suite_id` variable.
+However, there is no formal proof of security at the time of writing -- {{HPKEAnalysis}} and {{ABHKLR20}} only analyze isolated modes.

 ### Future KEMs {#future-kems}